 Create a Zoomed-in Graph in an Existing Graph Window

 Let’s say we have a graph window that’s already customized and we want to create a inset graph from this without altering our formatting.
 In this case there are a couple alternate ways to go about this.

-Embedding Enlarged Graphs Using Paste Link (new in the coming Origin 2016 SR1)
+Embedding Enlarged Graphs Using Paste Link

 - With the graph window active, select the Scale In button on the toolbar on left side of Origin workspace.

 - While holding the CTRL key, click and drag a rectangle across the region of interest in the graph.
 Upon releasing the mouse, Origin will create a new graph window called Enlarged and display two graph windows alongside one another.